002A/ixora.io/itp/animation/after-effects-and-understanding-comics.rst

 After Effects
 =============

-We started learning about Adobe's After Effects, a video editing and compositing tool that I enjoy immensely.
+We started learning about Adobe After Effects, a video editing and compositing tool that I enjoy immensely.
 I spent more time than I should have going through After Effects tutorials and learning about what this tool can do.
 This tool is super useful; there were many moments when I realized that some cool thing I've seen can be easily done with After Effects.
 I want to become proficient at this and use it for creative work.

 We were asked to build a short composition with animated shapes but I got carried away building an animated character that walks across the screen.
 The character is built in Illustrator and animated in After Effects.
 I added some sound effects using Premiere.
 Enjoy!